patoroco/euribor/README.md

 │   └── 2025/
 │       └── ...
 ├── 2024/
-│   ├── index.json  # JSON with all monthly averages for 2024
+│   ├── index.json  # JSON with all monthly averages for 2024 (accessible via /api/2024/)
 │   ├── 01/
-│   │   └── index.json  # JSON with all daily rates for January 2024
+│   │   └── index.json  # JSON with all daily rates for January 2024 (accessible via /api/2024/01/)
 │   ├── 02/
-│   │   └── index.json  # JSON with all daily rates for February 2024
+│   │   └── index.json  # JSON with all daily rates for February 2024 (accessible via /api/2024/02/)
 │   └── ...
 └── 2025/
     └── ...
 ```

+Each of the `index.json` files can be accessed through GitHub Pages by simply using the directory URL (without explicitly referencing the filename).
+For example, `https://patoroco.github.io/euribor/api/2024/` will serve the yearly JSON file for 2024.

 ## Development